Flower: Do you remember your “aha moment,” when you realized you wanted to spend your career designing beautiful houses?

 With no elevator!
 No elevator.
 It keeps me young.
 Originally the bedrooms were on the second level, which isn’t different from many houses.
 But ultimately the master bedroom got moved to the third floor, which previously was my boys’ hangout room.
 It has much better views, a corner fireplace, and light from four sides.
 Waking up to the sunrise below the tree line is really, really special.
 I’ll share a poem I wrote about an experience at the farm:

 There was a gap in the hedgerow between a persimmon tree and a large cedar, where through cleared bramble and barbed wire, I spotted a large flock of turkeys ambling across the cut over.
 Surprised by my presence they suddenly flushed, 30 in all sailing down to the bottoms.
 Now when I cross a gap in the hedgerow my heart beats a little faster, expecting to be rewarded with another flight of birds or, at the very least, a bright flash of memory.

 And that pretty much sums up my perspective on the feelings one should have when entering a house or walking through a garden gate: expectancy and excitement.

 Photography by Andrew and Gemma Ingalls © Creating Home: Design for Living by Keith Summerour, Rizzoli New York, 2017.
 All images © Andrew and Gemma Ingalls.

-Summerour’s book, Creating Home: Design for Living is available at Amazon.Buy the Book
+Summerour’s book, Creating Home: Design for Living is available at our Flower Magazine shop.Buy the Book